awsdocs/amazon-transcribe-developer-guide/doc_source/cloud-watch-events.md

 ```

 The rule contains the following fields:
-+ `source`—The source of the event\.
++ `source` –The source of the event\.
 For Amazon Transcribe, this is always `aws.transcribe`\.
-+ `detail-type`—An identifier for the details of the event\.
++ `detail-type` – An identifier for the details of the event\.
 For Amazon Transcribe, this is always `Transcribe Job State Change`\.
-+ `detail`—The new job status of a transcription job\.
-In this example, the rule will raise an event when the job status changes to `COMPLETED` or `FAILED`\.
++ `detail` – The new job status of the transcription job\.
+In this example, the rule triggers an event when the job status changes to `COMPLETED` or `FAILED`\.
 For a list of status values, see the `TranscriptionJobStatus` field of the [TranscriptionJob](API_TranscriptionJob.md) data type\.

 ## Amazon Transcribe Event<a name="events"></a>

 When a job's state changes from `IN_PROGRESS` to either `COMPLETED` or `FAILED`, Amazon Transcribe generates an event\.
-To identify the job that changed state and raised the event in your target, use the event's `TranscriptionJobName` field\.
-An Amazon Transcribe event contains the following information:
+To identify the job that changed state and triggered the event in your target, use the event's `TranscriptionJobName` field\.
+An Amazon Transcribe event contains the following information\.

 ```
  {